EpocDotFr/webtodotxt/README.md

 python local.py
 ```

+Edit this file and change the interface/port as needed.

   - uWSGI

 The uWSGI file you'll have to set in your uWSGI configuration is `uwsgi.py`.
 The callable is `app`.

+  - Others

+You'll have to hack with this application to make it work with one of the solutions described [here](http://flask.pocoo.org/docs/0.11/deploying/).

+Send me a pull request if you make it work.

 ## How it works